yakimka/picodi/README.md

 ### `init_dependencies(scope_class)`

-Initializes all global scoped dependencies.
+Initializes all `ManualScope` scoped dependencies.
 Typically called at the startup of the application.

 Can be called as `init_dependencies()` in a sync context and `await init_dependencies()` in an async context.